(1) Child care assistance will be terminated if any of the following occurs:

 (a) The notice to the parent shall include reasons for the denial and inform the parent of the right to a hearing as provided in ARM 37.80.104.

 (b) The notice to the provider must include the child's name and the parent's name but must not disclose any confidential information about the parent or child.

-(4) The department is obligated to the parent and/or the provider only to the extent specified in the authorization and corresponding certification plan and the rules governing child care assistance.
-No agreement or arrangement between the parent and provider purporting to modify or terminate any provision of the certification plan is binding on the department.
+(4) The department is obligated to the parent and/or the provider only to the extent specified in the authorization and corresponding authorization plan and the rules governing child care assistance.
+No agreement or arrangement between the parent and provider purporting to modify or terminate any provision of the authorization plan is binding on the department.